ShalevL/Travel-Advisor/README.md

 https://travel-advisor-shalev-lazarof.netlify.app

-Get all restaurants, hotels, and attractions available around you or by a location search, get all the relevant data as ranking, price range, location etc.
+Get all restaurants, hotels, and attractions available around you or by a location search, get all the relevant data such as ranking, price range, location etc.

 Frameworks & Design: React | Material UI